-it has not been known thoroughly whether a DRL agent can find an adaptive control policy stably, and whether such policy give us control performance in response to site .
+DRL model with well-designed rewards can adapt well to a certain stationary learning environment (e.g., Atari games, Go).
+However, when the environment changes, even a well-trained DRL model may not be able to adapt to a changing environment; thus, producing reliable results will be challenging because such model is typically only adapted to a specific environment (Won et al 2020).
+For these reasons, it has not been known thoroughly whether a DRL agent can find an adaptive control policy stably, and whether such a policy gives us reliable control performance in response to dynamic construction site environment.

 To train DRL agent adaptive control policy, realistic construction simulation environment is also needed.